 The Bull Case for Coinbase

 Coinbase is backed with investments by reputable funds within financial services, such as Andreessen Horowitz and Cathie Wood’s Ark Invest.
 Another good sign is its focus on new product development.
+And despite a very rocky 2022, shares are up 67% so far in 2023.

 Business Customer Experience Improvements

-Coinbase also improved its business customer experience by introducing Coinbase Intelligence.
+Coinbase improved its business customer experience by introducing Coinbase Intelligence.
 This includes its Know Your Transaction initiatives designed to analyze millions of transactions to assess risk.
 This compliance angle is more important than ever, as many crypto institutions have begun facing liquidity issues in this bear market.

 Retail Market Improvements